 Need a reminder?
 Join our live mailing list!

-The event will take place Tuesday, November 24th at 12pm PT / 3pm ET at http://www.pcper.com/live.
-There you’ll be able to catch the live video stream as well as use our chat room to interact with the audience.
-To win the prizes you will have to be watching the live stream, with exact details of the methodology for handing out the goods coming at the time of the event.
+The event will take place Thursday, March 9th at 4pm ET / 1pm PT at http://www.pcper.com/live.
+There you’ll be able to catch the live video stream as well as use our chat room to interact with the audience, asking questions for me and Tom to answer live.

 So join us!
-Set your calendar for Tuesday at 12pm PT / 3pm ET and be here at PC Perspective to catch it.
+Set your calendar for this coming Thursday at 4pm ET / 1pm PT and be here at PC Perspective to catch it.
 If you are a forgetful type of person, sign up for the PC Perspective Live mailing list that we use exclusively to notify users of upcoming live streaming events including these types of specials and our regular live podcast.
 I promise, no spam will be had!

 Here are some more Graphics Card articles from around the web: